In great sadness, we inform you of the passing of CWLC member and former President Lillian Tickles on May 15, 2019.

 Another Celebration!
 In December, we returned to Amica to enjoy our annual Winter Party.
 CWLC former president Ruth Hilland opened the meeting with a few poignant words of welcome.
 She reflected on the grand tradition and history of our club.
-A selection of readings was provided by three fun-loving ladies, Sandra Ens, Shawna Mattison and Moorea Gray who brought the audience to their feet!
+A selection of readings was provided by three fun-loving ladies, Sandra, Shawna and Moorea who brought the audience to their feet!
 Encores ensued.
-Cathy Redfern presented each club member with a Getting To Know You booklet, a collection of member profiles compiled by an energetic Executive, driven by the desire to know each other more fully.
+Cathy presented each club member with a Getting To Know You booklet, a collection of member profiles compiled by an energetic Executive, driven by the desire to know each other more fully.
 By Doloris Duval, President

 The club is taking a hiatus, with no formal meetings until the spring.
 We will reconvene on March 5, 2019 to continue an exploration of the Role of Humor, Satire and Irony in Literature.